DBraun/ChucKDesigner/README.md

 * TouchDesigner can run ChucK code at any sample rate, with any number of input and output channels.
 * TouchDesigner can receive and post-process ChucK's output such as audio or melodic information.
 * TouchDesigner can set ChucK global variables with TouchDesigner UI, CHOP streams, and Python scripting.
-* TouchDesigner can use callbacks in a DAT to respond to changes in ChucK global variables.
+* TouchDesigner can use Python callbacks to respond to changes in ChucK global variables.

 Please use the [issues](https://github.com/DBraun/ChucKDesigner/issues) and [discussions](https://github.com/DBraun/ChucKDesigner/discussions) pages on GitHub.